The π-Puppid meteor shower will be active from 15 April to 28 April, producing its peak rate of meteors around 23 April.

 Meteor showers arise when the Earth passes through streams of debris left behind in the wake of comets and asteroids.
 Over time, the pieces of grit-like debris in these streams distribute themselves along the length of the parent object's orbit around the solar system.

 Shooting stars are seen whenever one of these pieces of debris collides with the Earth's atmosphere, typically burning up at an altitude of around 70 to 100 km.

 On certain days of the year the Earth's orbit passes through particularly dense streams, associated with comets or asteroids which have vented particularly large amounts of solid material to space, and this gives rise to an annual meteor shower.
 Such showers recur on an annual basis, whenever the Earth passes the particular point in its orbit where it crosses the particular stream of material.

 The meteors that are associated with any particular meteor shower can be distinguished from others because their paths appear to radiate outwards from a common point on the sky, which points back in the direction from which their orbital motion brought them.

 This is because the grit particles in any particular stream are travelling in almost exactly the same direction when they cross the Earth's orbit, owing to having very similar orbits to the parent object they came from.
 They strike the Earth from almost exactly the same direction, and at the same speed.

 To see the most meteors, the best place to look is not directly at the radiant itself, but at any dark patch of sky which is around 30–40° away from it.
-It is at a distance of around this distance from the radiant that meteors will show reasonably long trails without being too spread out.
+It is at around this distance from the radiant that the most meteors will be seen.

 |The sky on 23 April 2018|